BLOG

 A well-known book for successful leaders entitled What Got You Here Won’t Get You There describes how success can contribute to a leader’s resistance to change and account for counter-productive behaviors.
 One is our tendency to exaggerate our contribution to the team’s success and minimize our role in setbacks and failures.

-Why Leading with Hospitality Will Help You Build High-Trust Teams
+Why Accepting Hospitality Will Help You Build High-Trust Teams

 Many cultures and religions have strong traditions of extending hospitality, even to strangers.
 Often because it originated as a matter of survival.
 During early days, helping others was necessary for survival of the species.
 Along the way, extending hospitality was woven into most people’s hormonal reward system by nature and nurture.
 Extending hospitality that is gratefully received causes the release of dopamine and a feeling of pleasure.